The Fatal Love-Spot

 because we knew the Fianna was around.

-us from Miodac's foul enchantment,
+us from the enchantment, many

-they were cornered at the river,
+had been cornered at the river,

-even though they struggled well;
+even though they'd struggled well.

-and with the traitor's blood he broke the spell.
+style; with the traitor's blood he broke the spell.

-„Bring the food he was preparing!",
+"Bring the food he was preparing!"

 but, pretending not to hear him,